jesusvimlet/multiserver/README.md

 ## Disclaimer

 This project is still in beta:

-    * Frameworks are not minified.a
+    * Frameworks are not minified.
     * Commented code here and there.

 ## Installation